valencik/mastersAPSC/documents/thesis/thesis.md

 ## Author Contributions
-%- Demonstrate that removing all single publication authors is not as harmful as it might seem How much of the database is affected if every author below a certain publication amount is removed?
+%- Demonstrate that removing all single publication authors is not as harmful as it might seem There is a wide range in publication numbers among the roughly $100,000$ authors in the NSR.
-This question can be answered directly with the MongoDB database.
+Table @tbl:prolific-authors shows the upper bound in publication numbers, and $41254$ authors share the lower bound of one publication.
+These are authors with different publication traits (a topic that is further explored in [Cluster Analysis](#cluster-analysis)).
+We want to learn something about the structure of author contributions.
+Are the majority of NSR entries contributed by the many authors who publish once or the few with hundreds of publications?

+The database can be used to answer a similar question:
+How many of the NSR entries are affected if every author below a certain publication amount is removed?
 First every paper is taken and duplicated for every single author in that paper's author list.
 There is now a database object for each author in each paper.
 Each time an author appears their publication count increments.